amzn/style-dictionary/docs/transforms.md

 * * *

 ### color/rgb

-Transforms the value into an RGB string.
+Transforms the value into an RGB string

 ```js
 // Matches: prop.attributes.category === 'color'